grasshoff/philhistcomp/projects/aztec_classification_of_butterflies/FlorentineCodexButterflies.md

 ## References

-Sahagún, Bernardino de. _General History of the Things of New Spain by Fray Bernardino de Sahagún: The Florentine Codex.
-Book XI: Natural Things_.
+Sahagún, Bernardino de. „General History of the Things of New Spain by Fray Bernardino de Sahagún: The Florentine Codex.
+Book II: The Ceremonies“.
 World Digital Library, June 2014, p.
 200ff.

 Sahagún, Bernardino de. _Florentine Codex: General History of the Things of New Spain: Book 11 - Earthly Things_.
 Translated by Charles E. Dibble and Arthur J. O. Anderson.
 Salt Lake City: The School of American Research; the University of Utah, 2012, p.
 94f.